 An other-than-temporary (INT 06-07) impairment shall be considered to have occurred if it is probable that the reporting entity will be unable to collect all amounts due according to the contractual terms of the security in effect at the date of acquisition.
+An assessment of other-than-temporary impairment shall occur whenever mandatory redemption rights or sinking fund requirements do not occur.
 A decline in fair value which is other-than-temporary includes situations where the reporting entity has made a decision to sell a security prior to its maturity at an amount below its carrying value (i.e., amortized cost).
 If it is determined that a decline in the fair value of a redeemable preferred stock is other-than-temporary, an impairment loss shall be recognized as a realized loss equal to the entire difference between the redeemable preferred stock’s carrying value and its fair value at the balance sheet date of the reporting period for which the assessment is made.
 The measurement of the impairment loss shall not include partial recoveries of fair value subsequent to the balance sheet date.
 For reporting entities required to maintain an AVR, realized losses shall be accounted for in accordance with SSAP No. 7.

-In periods subsequent to the recognition of other-than-temporary impairment loss for a redeemable preferred stock, the reporting entity shall account for the other-than-temporarily impaired security as if the security had been purchased on the measurement date of the other-than-temporary impairment, and in accordance with paragraph 19 or paragraph 21, as applicable.
-The fair value of the redeemable preferred stock on the measurement date shall become the new cost basis of the redeemable preferred stock and the new cost basis shall not be adjusted for subsequent recoveries in fair value.
+In periods subsequent to the recognition of other-than-temporary impairment loss for a redeemable preferred stock, the reporting entity shall account for the other-than-temporarily impaired security as if the security had been purchased on the measurement date of the other-than-temporary impairment.
+The fair value of the redeemable preferred stock on the other-than-temporary impairment measurement date shall become the new cost basis of the redeemable preferred stock and the new cost basis shall not be adjusted for subsequent recoveries in fair value.
 The discount or reduced premium recorded for the security, based on the new cost basis, shall be amortized over the remaining life of the security in the prospective manner based on the amount and timing of future estimated cash flows.
 The security shall continue to be subject to impairment analysis for each subsequent reporting period.
 Future declines in fair value which are determined to be other-than-temporary shall be recorded as realized losses.

 Impairment of Perpetual Preferred Stock

-If it is determined that a decline in the fair value of a perpetual preferred stock is other-than-temporary (INT 06-07), an impairment loss shall be recognized as a realized loss equal to the entire difference between the perpetual preferred stock’s carrying value and its fair value at the balance sheet date of the reporting period for which the assessment is made.
-The measurement of the impairment loss shall not include partial recoveries of fair value subsequent to the balance sheet date.
+For any decline in the fair value of perpetual preferred stock which is determined to be other-than-temporary (INT 06-07), the then-current fair value shall reflect the new cost basis of the preferred stock, with prior unrealized losses recognized as realized losses.
+Subsequent fluctuations in fair value shall be recorded as unrealized gains or losses.
+Future declines which are determined to be other-than-temporary shall be recognized as realized losses.
 For reporting entities required to maintain an AVR, realized losses shall be accounted for in accordance with SSAP No. 7.
 A decline in fair value which is other-than-temporary includes situations where the reporting entity has made a decision to sell a security at an amount below its carrying value.